vijayraavi/architecture-center/docs/cloud-adoption/governance/resource-consistency/compliance-processes.md

 ## Violation triggers and enforcement actions

 Because Resource Consistency policy compliance can lead to critical service disruption or significant cost overruns risks, the Cloud Governance team should have visibility into noncompliance incidents.
-Ensure IT staff have clear escalation paths for reporting these issues to the governance team members best suited to identify and verify that policy issues are mitigated.
+Ensure IT staff have clear escalation paths for reporting these issues to the governance team members best suited to identify and verify that policy issues are mitigated once detected.

 When violations are detected, you should take actions to realign with policy as soon as possible.
 Your IT team can automate most violation triggers using the tools outlined in the [Resource Consistency toolchain for Azure](toolchain.md).